 Ms. Parodi has taught various types of courses in urban community colleges in both New Jersey and New York.
 She has conducted depression screenings and alcohol awareness screenings with these young adults.
 In addition, Ms. Parodi developed, coordinated, and co-facilitated a women’s discussion group.

 Ms. Parodi earned her licensure in New Jersey in 2005 and in New York in 2006.
 She holds a Masters’ Degree in Counseling and Guidance for Colleges and Community Agencies from New York University and a Bachelor’s Degree in Sociology, with a Psychology minor, from Linfield College in Oregon.
 While in graduate school she belonged to the Pi Lambda Theta International Honor and Professional Association in Education and as an undergraduate she belonged to the Pi Gamma Mu International Honor Society in Social Science.
-She is an active member of the American Counseling Association, the American Mental Health Association, and the New Jersey and New York Counseling Associations.
+She is an active member of the American Counseling Association and the New Jersey and New York Counseling Associations.